Personal Umbrella Insurance

 Southern Fidelity’s Personal Umbrella policy helps protect our insureds’ assets from major claims and lawsuits

 by providing extra liability insurance above the limits of their primary homeowners, auto, and boat insurance policies.
-This product is only available in Florida.
+This product is available in Florida, Louisiana and South Carolina.

 When policy limits on the underlying home or auto policies are not enough to indemnify an injured party, a policyholder’s retirement funds, investments, and savings could be at risk.
 The Personal Umbrella policy is there to provide added protection to an insured’s personal assets in the event that an insured’s underlying policy limits become exhausted.